West Moreton

 West Moreton is a region of the Australian state of Queensland, consisting of the entire rural western portion of South East Queensland.
 It sits inland from both the Brisbane metropolitan area and the Gold Coast and to the east of the Darling Downs.
 Much of the region lies in the Great Dividing Range.
-The name appears in the names of many community organisations and is used by the Australian Bureau of Statistics, although is not widely used otherwise due to the prevalence of South East Queensland in planning and other documents.
+The name appears in the names of many community organisations, West Moreton Health service area, and is used by the Australian Bureau of Statistics, although is not widely used otherwise due to the prevalence of South East Queensland in planning and other documents.

 Geography

 The West Moreton region consists of the following local government areas.
 Some definitions, such as the Australian Standard Geographical Classification used by the Australian Bureau of Statistics, do not include the rural part of the City of Ipswich.